thehxdev/tbc/README.md

 # TBC
-TBC is a command-line client for [Txtban](https://github.com/thehxdev/txtban) server application.
+TBC is a CLI client for [Txtban](https://github.com/thehxdev/txtban) services.

 ## Build
-You have to install go compiler gnu make.
+You have to install go compiler GNU make.
 Then run:
 ```bash
 make
 ```